Paris Jackson Explicitly Denies Report She Attempted To Harm Herself

-A source close to Jackson tells Refinery29 that she did have a incident on Saturday morning that required medical treatment but that reports that she was on a 5150 hold along with reports of a suicide attempt were not true.
+A source close to Jackson tells Refinery29 that she did have a incident on Saturday morning that required medical treatment but that reports of a suicide attempt were not true.

 Jackson responded to a tweet from Real Housewives of New York star Bethenny Frankel, who offered her support.
 “I am so upset about @parisjackson who allegedly attempted suicide,” she said in a now-deleted tweet.
 “We are the product of our parents’ unresolved issues.
 She is a very loving person who helps those in need without looking for praise.
 My [heart emoji] is with her.
 I want to take away her sadness as if she was my daughter."